MrHaribo/mrharibo.github.io/gettingstarted/index.md

 ## MicroNet Tools Installation

-Inside Eclipse open the *Help -> Install New Software...* dialog.
-Press the *Add...* button in the top section to add a new Update Site to this Eclipse Installation.
-Enter *MicroNet* as a name and add *https://mrharibo.github.io/updatesite/* as location.
-With the MicroNet update site selected select and install the MicroNet plug-in.
+Once Eclipse is open, navigate to the *Help -> Install New Software...* dialog.
+Press the *Add...* button in the top right to add a new Update Site to this Eclipse Installation.
+Enter *MicroNet* as name and add *https://mrharibo.github.io/updatesite/* as location.
+Choose the MicroNet update site from the "Work with:" dropdown and install the MicroNet plug-in.
 This plug-in contains all MicroNet Tools.

 > Sometimes the MicroNet category is not shown and the check box *Group items by category* must be deselected for MicroNet to show up as indicated in the image below.